SDR-MachineLearning/Final-Deliverables/README.md

-# Final-Deliverables
-This is for final ML  deliverables
+This repository is for Machine Learning project (Kaggle projects).